-A quick way to take a braided style from casual to chic is by tucking in the tail.
-It’s a retro look that is sweet and traditional for many different environments.
+A quick and simple long hair updo can be created by tucking in the tail of your French braid.
+This trick will instantly take a braided style from casual to chic.
+It’s also a retro look that is sweet and traditional for many different environments.

-Step up your office hairstyles with a few chunky cornrows.
+Step up your office hairdos with a few chunky cornrows.
 They are great for showing off highlights in dark hair.
 Wrap your hair around your elastic to make it look more chic.

-Forget balance and create an interesting style by choosing one side of your face to highlight.
+For this cute variant of casual updo for work forget balance and choose one side of your face to highlight.
 Because this look requires a chunky braid in the front, it is best suited for thick hair so that the rest of your style doesn’t look sparse.

-Short beach waves are definitely not for corporate work environments, but they can find a place in creative spaces like magazines, PR agencies and graphic design firms.
-Even if they are trendy, professional hairstyles should always have an elegant touch like the sweet braid shown here.
+Short beach wave hair is definitely not for corporate work environments, but it can find a place in creative spaces like magazines, PR agencies and graphic design firms.
+Even if beach waves are trendy, professional hairstyles should always have an elegant touch like the sweet braid shown here.

 If your office is somewhere in between “anything goes” and “buttoned up,” a faux hawk updo is a great middle ground.
 Although the pull through braid looks edgy and cool, it can easily be worn to any important meeting with important clients.

 One of the best weapons for women when they are styling their hair in a hurry is a hair accessory.
-It’s best to keep it simple when heading into the office, so skip bedazzled barrettes and printed headbands and grab a subtle ribbon instead.
+It’s best to keep your tied up hairstyles simple when heading to the office, so skip bedazzled barrettes and printed headbands and grab subtle ribbons instead.

 Hairstyles for work don’t have to be complicated, especially if you have to be in the office at the wee hours of the morning.
 Pick a color theme and stick to it by coordinating hair accessories with your outfit.
-Make sure you choose colors that complement your hair shade.
+Make sure you choose colors that complement your hair shade best.

 If you work at an environment that requires you to be conservative yet comfortable, a braid with a chignon is great for all of your needs.
 It’s professional, pretty and convenient.